 Government--The purpose of government for the classical liberal is to protect my life, liberty, and property which were the gifts of God to man prior to the organization of government.
 Governments are the creation of men for the purpose of defending those rights.
 We can think of the nature of government as being that of a contract in which parties enter into for mutual benefit.
 The modern libertarian Robert Nozick likens the government to a protection service.
 As individuals, we hire an agent to protect our natural rights.
 In return, we surrender some of our liberty, but very little, to the protection agency.
 Therefore, a government is a means to an end.
 Governments--and the laws they produce--serve a minimalist function to protect our natural liberties.
 In the end, laws are the servants of our self interest.

-The ideas that classical liberalism espouse had an important influence on how America develop.
+The ideology of classical liberalism had an important influence on how American political thought developed.
 First, when it comes to rights and politics, John Locke's rights of "life, liberty, and property" were translated by Jefferson as "life, liberty, and the pursuit of happiness" in the Declaration of Independence.
-Also, the Declaration reflects reflects the minimalist view that government exists merely to protect those rights, that a government is a means to an end, and that the people should be able to discard one government and erect another.
+The Declaration reflects the minimalist view that government exists merely to protect those rights, and that the people should be able to discard one government and erect another.
 In the words of the Declaration:

 That whenever any Form of Government becomes destructive of these ends, it is the Right of the People to alter or to abolish it, and to institute new Government...

-In the area of the economy, the ideas of classical liberalism had a profound effect.
-Americans easily slid from a mercantilism view which emphasized the accumulation of state wealth to a freer market system that emphasized productivity as opposed to accumulation of wealth and prosperity as opposed to "striking it rich."
-In the same year that Jefferson and the Second Continental Congress issued the Declaration, the Scottish Enlightenment thinker Adam Smith published his work The Wealth of Nations which is considered a pivotal work in the area of free market economics.
+In the area of the economy, the ideas of classical liberalism had a profound effect on American economic thinking.
+Americans easily slid from a mercantilism view which emphasized the accumulation of state wealth to a freer market system that emphasized the productivity and the accumulation of capital.
+In the same year that Jefferson and the Second Continental Congress issued the Declaration, the Scottish Enlightenment thinker Adam Smith published his work The Wealth of Nations which is considered a pivotal work in the area of classical liberal free market economics.

 In the area of human nature, classical liberalism's emphasis on individual man in pursuit of his self interest had the least hold on American thinking.
 America was not just a Christian nation, it was Christian and Calvinist, which led to a view of human nature as utterly depraved.
 Furthermore, while individualism did fare better here than in Europe, still institutions were considered important and not merely instruments to advance one's rights.